-NBA Status: Currently a free agent and ready to sign on with any pro team.
+NBA Status: Currently a free agent and ready to sign with any NBA team.

-He and his wife, Minhee, have been married for 17+ years and have three children.
+Eugene and Minhee have been married for 23 years and have three children.
 Together, they live in Seattle, Washington.

-Education: Sherman Elementary, Aptos Middle, Lowell High, University of Californa, Davis [Psychology and Theater; degree in Psychology]; Princeton Theological Seminary
+Sherman Elementary, Aptos Middle, Lowell High, University of California, Davis; Princeton Theological Seminary

-My Hobbies: Sports, Fishing, Reading, Writing, Lawn Mowing, Movies, Convertibles, Pho, Sushi, Coffee and Tea, ESPN, and Traveling.
+Sports, Fishing, Hiking, Exploring Nature, Reading, Films, Convertibles, Pho, Sushi, Coffee and Tea, ESPN, Learning about Various Cultures, and Traveling.

-Blog Disclaimer: This is my personal blog.
-The views, words, posts, thoughts, rants, visions, and ideas represented here are my own, not those of One Day’s Wages, Quest Church, Q Cafe, my family, my ethnic Korean countrypeople, the city of Seattle where I live, the USA of which I am a citizen, or the totality of the Christian faith and community.
+This is my personal blog.
+The views, words, posts, thoughts, rants, visions, and ideas represented here are my own, not those of Bread for the Word, One Day’s Wages, my family, my ethnic Korean countrypeople, the city of Seattle where I live, the USA of which I am a citizen or the totality of the Christian faith and community.
 As I spew out some vomitaceous thoughts for conversation, connection, amusement, and critical discourse, I seek to grant and receive grace.